rafosorio/iks-workshop/_docs/vimeo/vimeo-home.md

 npm run build
 ```

-- From the Visual Studio Code Explorer on the left panel, navigate to the `src/widgets/vimeo/dist` and review the files there.
+- From the Visual Studio Code Explorer on the left panel, navigate to the `src/widgets/vimeo/dist` and review the file there.

 - Repeat the above step for the `build/public` folder

-- This widget is pure JavaScript with the html code inside of it, so only the js files are produced.
+- NOTE: This widget is pure JavaScript with the html code inside of it, so only the js files are produced.